 Gold seekers by the thousands poured through Yuma during the California gold rush of 1849, using a rope ferry at present-day Main Street to cross the Colorado River.
 It wouldn't be until 1873, however, that the city was formally named Yuma, having previously been called Colorado City and later Arizona City.

 Pivot Point Interpretative Plaza, 200 N. Madison Ave., preserves the last remnants of the pivoting railroad bridge that once allowed trains to cross the river but also could swing wide to let steamboats pass.
-The plaza includes a landscaped park with interpretive panels; a 1907 Baldwin locomotive; an audio installation re-creating sounds of a train, a steamboat and the bridge swinging aside; and at night, a light display with twin laser beams tracing the old bridge's route across the river.
+The plaza includes a landscaped park with interpretive panels; a 1907 Baldwin steam locomotive; an audio installation re-creating sounds of a train, a steamboat and the bridge swinging aside; and at night, a light display with twin laser beams tracing the old bridge's route across the river.
+A pedestrian pathway links the plaza to Gateway Park.

 The Yuma Art Center & Historic Yuma Theatre, 245 S. Main St., is a downtown cultural center and performing arts venue featuring four visual art galleries and a 650-seat theater.
 Built in 1911 for vaudeville shows and movies, the theater today hosts a range of events including community theater performances, jazz festivals, film screenings and art lectures.
 Phone (928) 373-5202.